nestharus/mcp-to-skills/docs/to_integrate/command-reference.md

 uv run mcp-setup

-Why uv run ...?
+Why uv run [ELIDED]?

 Using uv run ensures that you are always using the exact version of a tool (like pytest or ruff) that is pinned for this project.
-It's the Python equivalent of npm run ... or bun run ... and avoids conflicts with tools installed globally on your machine.
+It's the Python equivalent of npm run [ELIDED] or bun run [ELIDED] and avoids conflicts with tools installed globally on your machine.

 WSL vs. Windows (.venv vs. .venv2)